ibm-cloud-docs/containers/cs_network_policy.md

 {: shortdesc}

 When you set up network policies to limit traffic to app pods, traffic requests that are not permitted by these policies are denied and dropped.
 In some scenarios, you might want more information about denied traffic requests.
 For example, you might notice some unusual traffic that is continuously being denied by one of your network policies.
 To monitor the potential security threat, you can set up logging to record every time that the policy denies an attempted action on specified app pods.

+This section shows you how to log traffic that is denied by a Kubernetes network policy.
+To log traffic that is denied by a Calico network policy, see [Lesson 5 of the Calico network policy tutorial](/docs/containers?topic=containers-policy_tutorial#lesson5).
+{: tip}

 Before you begin:
 1. [Install and configure the Calico CLI.](#cli_install)